LukeGrahamLandry/franca/docs/introduction.md

 Most of the time you don't need a semicolon after a closing brace in the middle of a block.
 But you will see a lot of examples where I have extra semicolons because it used to be required so now i have the muscle memory to add them.

+## Calls

+By far the most common operation is calling a function and franca has a variety of syntax options for doing so.
+For example, all the operators described above desugar to function calls.

+The basic call syntax is `f(a, b)` which calls `f` and passes it two arguments: `a` and `b`.
+The value `f` could be a compile time function or overload set OR a runtime known function pointer.

+You can also use dot calls if that feels more familier.
+The example above becomes `a.f(b)`, which means exactly the same thing (there's still no vtable lookup).
+Note this syntax conflicts with field access so sometimes you might need to do `(a.f)(b)`, which means read the field called `f` on the value `a` as a function value and call it with the single argument `b`.
+As a less paren heavy option, `a'f(b)` means the same thing (`f` is a field not a function).

+When there is only one argument, you can write the call as `f a;` instead of `f(a)`.

 ## Control Flow